 North Dakota only meets quarterly to approve permanent license applications.
 Due to this inconvenience, they may offer a temporary license to allow you to work between meetings.

 One more note: Many state licensing boards are now requiring an FBI background check.
 Physicians have to go to a local police department or fingerprinting company to be fingerprinted.
 The average timeframe for results is within 3-6 weeks.

 Obtaining a license can be a long process – especially if you don't qualify for a compact license.
 But an experienced locum tenens agency can handle the licensing process for you, saving you time and stress.
 Locum tenens recruiters are especially helpful in contacting and following up on verifications, allowing clinicians to focus solely on delivering exceptional care to their patients.
-Contact us today to get started.
+Contact us today or visit our job board to get started.